bazelbuild/rules_kotlin/README.md

 [Skydoc documentation](https://bazelbuild.github.io/rules_kotlin)

 # Announcements
+* <b>Jun 29, 2018.</b> The commits from this date forward are compatible with bazel `>=0.14`.
+JDK9 host issues were
+  fixed as well some other deprecations.
+I recommend skipping `0.15.0` if you   are on a Mac.
 * <b>May 25, 2018.</b> Test "friend" support.
 A single friend dep can be provided to `kt_jvm_test` which allows the test to access internal members of the module under test.
 * <b>February 15, 2018.</b> Toolchains for the JVM rules.
 Currently this allow tweaking: